Smarker/portfolio/README.md

 * Add post about chattybot and remove most details not needed from its readme
 * Clean up webpack files
 * Add https
+* Add video of completed smart mirror
+* Add video of setting up chatbot

+## Way into the Future Enhancements

+* Add total number of blog posts
+* search blog posts by tag
+* Could add a timeline view - not sure if I want to include this